esm.doi.bio/esm3/esm3.intro.full11

 - Further studies are needed to fully understand the properties and potential uses of this new GFP.

-They share an elegant structure: an eleven stranded beta barrel with a helix that threads its center, which scaffolds the formation of a light-emitting chromophore out of the protein's own atoms.
+- This structure scaffolds the formation of a light-emitting chromophore out of the protein's own atoms.

 - The protein is capable of emitting light.